mattermost/docs/doc/charts/globals.md

 ### Incoming email settings

-These settings are explained in the [command line options page](../installation/command-line-options.md#incoming-email-configuration).
+The incoming email settings are explained in the [command line options page](../installation/command-line-options.md#incoming-email-configuration).

 ### LDAP

-#### ldap.servers

-This setting allows for the configuration of [LDAP](https://docs.gitlab.com/ee/administration/auth/ldap.html) user authentication.
-It is presented as a map, which will be translated into the the appropriate LDAP servers configuration in `gitlab.yml`, as with an installation from source.
+The `ldap.servers` setting allows for the configuration of [LDAP](https://docs.gitlab.com/ee/administration/auth/ldap.html) user authentication.
+It is presented as a map, which will be translated into the appropriate LDAP servers configuration in `gitlab.yml`, as with an installation from source.

 Configuring passwords can be done by supplying a `secret` which holds the password.
-This password then will be injected into GitLab's configuration at runtime.
+This password will then be injected into GitLab's configuration at runtime.

 An example configuration snippet: